 during cold starts.

 There are two different types of oxygen sensors that differ in the output signal.
-The Narrowband Sensor operates in a narrow AFR region and produces a significant "jump" in the signal voltage around when the AFR goes higher than Lambda while the Wideband sensor provides a signal over a wider range for lambda.
+The Narrowband Sensor operates in a narrow air-fuel ratio (AFR) region and produces a significant "jump" in the signal voltage around when the AFR goes higher than Lambda while the Wideband sensor provides a signal over a wider range for lambda.

 The Narrowband Sensor (aka Step Change Sensor)